sigcheck-1.1.0.zip (info) a zipped hfs disk image and checksum file. The disk image can be mounted with Mini vMac. Includes source code.

 To use SigCheck, launch the application, and in the editing window that appears, paste in a signed message.
-For example, here is a checksum for the SigCheck download, signed with Gryphel Key 1, the main public key for the Gryphel Project:
+For example:

 Then click on the status bar, at the bottom of the window below the editing area.
 (Choosing the ‘Go’ command from the File menu, of the emulated Macintosh, will also work.
 The keyboard shortcut is Command-G.)

 The editing area is cleared.
 Next paste in the public key for the signed message.
-For this example, Gryphel Key 1:
+For this example:

 Before continuing, it would be a good idea to set Mini vMac to All Out speed.
 Then, on a modern computer, SigCheck should take less than a second to run.
 At 1x speed, or on a real Macintosh Plus, it takes much longer.
 The code of SigCheck is intended to be simple to understand and maintain, as opposed to fast.

-Now, click on the rectangle below the editing area.
-If all is well, you should get an alert saying “Good signature.”
+Now, click on the status bar again.
+If all is well, the status bar should say “Good Signature.”
 Otherwise you should get an alert with some error message.

 If SigCheck says the signature is good, that is strong evidence that the message was signed by the owner of the public key (the person who has the corresponding secret key).
 But you should be aware of a number of weaknesses:

 SigCheck is in part descended from MacPGP source code, which, as far as I can tell, allows derived works for noncommercial use.